 When you start the exciting journey of wedding planning, it is recommended you create a wedding timeline.
-Having this in place will ensure your wedding suppliers know what to do beforehand or on the special day.
+Having this in place will ensure your wedding suppliers know what to do beforehand or on a special day.
 This will also be helpful for the wedding photographer and chosen venue on the day.
 This small detail means your wedding will run smoothly and on time.

 There are many factors to take on board when you begin your wedding timeline, and booking your wedding photographer ASAP will avoid disappointment.